angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 shortcut to the inevitable outcome of the game.
 You and your opponent will appreciate the bathroom break.
-Realistically, in many games where you DON'T die to Spoils, it will actually have let you dig deeper than you otherwise would be able to, because in Legacy games can easily end before you can dig even 10 cards deep.
+Realistically, in many games where you DON'T die to Spoils, it will actually have let you dig deeper than you otherwise would be able to, because Legacy games can easily end before you can dig even 10 cards deep.

 There are situations where this fundamental principle won't exactly be true, for